nmfs-opensci/NOAAHackDays/content/setup.md

 title: Quick Start
 ---

-For those already familiar with Jupyter Lab and unix.
+For those already familiar with JupyterLab and unix.

 ### GitHub Account

 A GitHub account is required to gain access to the JupyterHub and to clone the tutorials used in the Hackhours.

-How do I get the tutorials into the JHub?
+How do I get the tutorials into the JupyterHub?

 * You can upload files.
 * Easiest is probably cloning into the hub.
 Open a terminal and type